wwuoti/blog/src/posts/blog/music_ci.md

 You've worked on CI for the past few years.
 Some YAML here and there, you've spent more time than you'd optimally like fighting pipelines.
 You're eager to use your newly acquired skills for something flashy.

-Music production on Digital Audio Workstations (DAWs) is a tedious, iterative process, where you often need to listen to your creations as you work on your tracks.
+Music production on Digital Audio Workstations (DAWs) is a tedious, iterative process, where you occasionally want to preview your latest creations.
 Like in all creative professions, you do some drafts and keep polishing your work until sufficient quality is achieved.

 There's many listening environments, and to listen to a fresh draft of your next hit, you need to: